CCMA-Enginyeria/ebu-tt-d-parser/README.md

 });
 ```

-Check index.html file to see all this basic integration example together.
+Check index.html file to see the complete example.

 ## SubtitlesPlugin class